Online Shopping Tips

 Here are some tips on things you can do, as well as what you should not do – to remain safe when doing online shopping.

 - Never pay by Debit Card.
 These are linked directly to your bank account.
 Once paid, there is almost no recourse.
 You are using your money, and the banks have little interest in protecting it.

 - Do pay by Credit Card or payment services (PayPal).
 These have security defences, as you are using their money.
 You can report fraudulent use of your card and request a chargeback.

-- Use secure shopping sites, ensure it has SSL (Secure Socket Layer) encryption.
+- Use secure shopping sites to ensure it has SSL (Secure Socket Layer) encryption.
 The website should start with https:// and have a padlock symbol in the toolbar.

-- Research the company you plan to buy from, look for online reviews, phone them up, Look at the About Us or Contact web pages.
+- Research the company you plan to buy from, look for online reviews, phone them up, and look at the About Us or Contact web pages.

 - The only information a shopping site needs to know is your name, address and payment information.
-Any additional information, do not supply it.
+For any additional information, do not supply it.

 - Check your bank statements vigilantly after purchasing online and notify the bank of any unusual activity.

 - Ensure you have an up-to-date comprehensive antivirus/security package installed.
 Also, keep your computer software up to date.

 Look at some of the helpful links listed below for more tips and tricks.

 - ACCC Scam Watch: It lists the latest scams targeting Australia.
 It also allows you to report a scam.

 - Fraud.Org : Another great resource to identify Fraud and scams.

 - Better Business Bureau: Another great resource to identify Fraud and scams.

 - Scam Watch : UK Version Of Scam Watch Site.